• Alloyed Continue Casting Steel Billet by Blast Furnace System 1

 Yes, you can.
 And you can arrange like the SGS, INTERTECH third party inspecting company to check for you before shipping.

-Q:What is the composition of steel billets?
+Q:What are the main challenges in the distribution of steel billets?

 Q:What are the main differences between hot rolled and cold rolled steel billets?